vuejs/blog/posts/vue-2-7-naruto.md

 2. Upgrade `vue` to `^2.7.0`.
 You can also remove `vue-template-compiler` from the dependencies - it is no longer needed in 2.7.

-   Note: if you are using `@vue/test-utils`, you may need to keep it in the dependencies for now, but this requirement will also be lifted in a new release of test utils.
+   Note: if you are using `@vue/test-utils`, you will need to keep `vue-template-compiler` in the dependencies because test utils rely on some APIs only exposed in this package.

 3. Check your package manager lockfile to ensure the following dependencies meet the version requirements.
 They may be transitive dependencies not listed in `package.json`.